KadMohamedAli/Deep-Learning-Adult-Film-detection-on-video/README.md

 ## Overview

-This repository contains all the necessary files to preprocess data, train models, and evaluate their performance.
-Additionally, a Jupyter notebook is provided to test the models on individual video files or directories of files.
+A Jupyter notebook is provided to test the models on individual video files or directories of files.
+Additionally, this repository contains all the necessary files to preprocess data, train models, and evaluate their performance.(not organized so not really usable for the moment)
 ### Available Models

 The trained models are available for download at the following link: